chaoszhang/A-pro/README.md

 # A-pro
-ASTRAL for PaRalogs and Orthologs
+ASTRAL-Pro stands for ASTRAL for PaRalogs and Orthologs.

+### Publication:

+[To be added]

 ## Required installations
 - Java (>=1.7)